 Casa Lis, Art Nouveau and Art Deco Museum in Salamanca, Spain.

-Casa Lis is an Art Nouveau and Art Deco house in Salamanca with striking iron and glass facades designed by architect Joaquín de Vargas y Aguirre that create shifting patterns of light inside.
-Today it houses a collection of approximately 2,500 decorative art objects, ranging from Fabergé eggs and porcelain dolls to bronze sculptures and European glass works.
+Casa Lis is an Art Nouveau and Art Deco building in Salamanca, designed by architect Joaquín de Vargas y Aguirre with iron and colored glass facades.
+It now houses a collection of over 2,500 decorative art objects, ranging from Fabergé eggs and porcelain dolls to European glass works and bronze sculptures.

 The community of curious travelers